Hire Track Supplementary Reference

 Mass-market (Upwork) - $35 to $120 per hour.
 Self-vetting required: the marketplace does no quality screen, you become the technical interviewer.
 Acceptable for point tasks only - a single landing page, a logo, a one-off web scraper.
 Anything load-bearing (payments, auth, multi-tenant data, a third-party integration with retry logic) belongs on one of the three professional platforms above, not Upwork.

-The hiring market for AI-Augmented Developers in 2026 lives across seven platforms.
+The hiring market for AI-Augmented Developers in 2026 lives across six platforms.
 Pick two based on your geography decision above.
-Post the role on both, and do not waste a Friday on a tour of all seven.
+Post the role on both, and do not waste a Friday on a tour of all six.

 • Toptal Fractional Executives - Senior + screened, 3-5 day hire cycle, $90-$200/hr.
 Best for Senior fractional roles where the cost of a wrong hire would dwarf the platform markup.